BioinformaticsSTU/TGStools/README.md

 ## tiss_specific
 ----------------------------

-extract cancer-specific lncRNA information of GTF format **This step will cost much time and resource, we strongly recommend user to run this step at night while the computer is free.**
+extract cancer-specific lncRNA information of GTF format.
+**This step will cost much time and resource, we strongly recommend user to run this step at night while the computer is free.**
 **If you want to run this step faster, skip the parameter -t.**

 ### Input files